- Home

 (c) on the school's website.

-(6) A primary school of enrollment shall include a student's online courses in the student's enrollment records and, upon course completion, include online course grades and credits on the student's transcripts, including high school coursework completed before grade 9 using course title and core codes.
+(c) upon course completion, shall include online course grades and credits on the student's transcript, including high school coursework completed before grade 9 using course title and core codes for purposes of high school graduation.

-(11) A primary school of enrollment shall provide participating students access to facilities for the student to participate in an online course during the regular school day, student leadership opportunities, sports, extracurricular and co-curricular activities, counseling, graduation, and other services offered to students generally without consideration of relative levels of participation in traditional courses versus program courses.
+(b) A primary school may not restrict a participating student from leadership opportunities, sports, extracurricular and co-curricular activities, counseling, graduation, honors, activities, amenities, and other non-instructional services offered to students generally on the basis of the student's participation in SOEP courses or on the basis of relative levels of participation in physical courses versus program courses.

 (i) early graduation status; or